-With regard to the limited subscription period, for subscription rights granted abroad, a greater weighting is given to the criteria of likelihood and speed of execution.
+Regarding the limited subscription period, for subscription rights granted abroad, a greater weighting is given to the criteria of likelihood and speed of execution.

 9.4 Bonds and Bond-like Securities

 This class includes interest-bearing securities and money market instruments as well as other securities with characteristics similar to bonds.